Netruk44/steam-embedding-search/readme.md

 ### 01_gamedataset
 - **Requirements**: A web connection, time (~6 hours)
 - **Overview**: Queries the Steam API to populate the database with steam app ids, game names, store descriptions, and top 100 reviews (decided by Steam).
+- Use `--new` to create a new database.
 - Rate limited to 1 request per 1.5 seconds, to meet Valve's rate limiting policy.
-- Currently only populates a randomly selected 5,000 app ids with store descriptions and reviews per run.
+- Currently only populates randomly selected app ids with store descriptions and reviews per run.
+    - Controllable with `--limit <number>` (default 5,000)
-    - Populating the database with all 180k app ids and their reviews would take about a week.
+    - Populating the database with all 180k app ids and their reviews will take about a week.
-- Running this script once takes about 6 hours to complete.
+- Takes about 2 hours for 1,000 app ids, 6-10 hours for 5,000 app ids.
 - Re-running the script with the same database will add more app ids to the database.
-- Example invocation: `python run.py`
+- Example invocation: `python run.py --db ./steam.db --limit 1000`

 ### 02_embeddings
 - **Requirements**: A CUDA GPU (highly recommended), or without that, time (a couple hours)